rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 ### Differential operators

 Differential operators (e.g. `derivative(of:)` and `gradient(of:)`) are added to
-the standard library as lightweight top-level higher-order functions.
+the `Differentiation` module as lightweight top-level higher-order functions.
 These APIs can be renamed or moved under some namespace without breaking ABI.

 ## Alternatives considered